Zacks Earnings Trends Highlights: KB Home, Amazon and Microsoft

 For Immediate Release

-Chicago, IL – May 11, 2023– Zacks Director of Research Sheraz Mian says, "Earnings estimates for full-year 2023 appear to have reversed course lately after consistently coming down for almost a year since the April 2022 peak."
+Chicago, IL – May 18, 2023– Zacks Director of Research Sheraz Mian says, "Earnings estimates for full-year 2023 appear to have reversed course lately after consistently coming down for almost a year from the April 2022 peak."

 Note: The following is an excerpt from this week's Earnings Trends report.
 You can access the full report that contains detailed historical actual and estimates for the current and following periods, please click here>>>